kirbs-btw/3d-print-slicer/README.md

 # 3d printing slicer - Bastian Lipka
-This repo is for writing my own slicer from scratch.
+Writing my one slicer
+ifundament for later use with none planar printing

 # Technique
-Slicing the mesh in to points at layers with vector math defining lines and slicing with them the layers

-To track wich line goes where, slicing by triangle is used. after that the lines can be sorted together by machting ends like with domino. when there are multiple loops there are multiple elements in one layer --> zhop

-top and bottom fill is calculated with checking between the line endings through iteration across many values --> by now semi inefficient

-infill can be calculated with pre calc lines and then slcing them along the object borders. the same for flore and top just pushing the line more together.
+.stl mesh is converted to triangle lines.
+The lines get sliced certain hights to create layers.
+The order of the points in the layer is determined by the conection of the triangles every tris shares an edge --> are conected by algorithm like domino.
+Multiple loop in one layer means multiple elements --> element hop.

 # Files
-Still work in progress sorted work will be comming soon
+main.py
+README.md
+LICENS
+demo_stl_files
+|--- cube.stl
+|--- tree.stl
+slicer_lib

 # WIP
-wall thickness could be done by triangular calc
+Wall thickness could be done with triangular calc Infill with pre calc patterns and the intersection of the lines from the wall and the infill lines

 # To do
 - infill pattern